-Three museums, Sturdivant Hall, Vaughan-Smitherman, and Old Depot, will be open, and visitors are invited to the ArtsRevive Juried Art Show in the historic Carneal Building.
-The Selma Art Guild hosts both a show and sale by regional artists and the Alabama Plein Air Artists “Wet Paint” sale.
+Three museums, Sturdivant Hall, Vaughan-Smitherman, and Old Depot, were open, and visitors were invited to the ArtsRevive Juried Art Show in the historic Carneal Building.
+The Selma Art Guild hosted both a show and sale by regional artists and the Alabama Plein Air Artists “Wet Paint” sale.

-Friday night events include the Old Live Oak Cemetery Tour where Selma’s residents-at-rest tell how they helped shape history.
-Then, enjoy the ambience of the a charming 1860 Old Town home for an evening reception.
+Friday night events included the Old Live Oak Cemetery Tour where Selma’s residents-at-rest told how they helped shape history.
+Then, pilgrims enjoyed the ambiance of the a charming 1860 Old Town home for an evening reception.

-Stop by Pilgrimage Headquarters at the Vaughan-Smitherman Museum (109 Union St.) for tickets and refreshments, then experience our Southern hospitality and hands-on history through guided tours.
+Pilgrimage Headquarters was at the Vaughan-Smitherman Museum (109 Union St.) for tickets and refreshments.

 Visit the Selma's Historic Pilgrimage page on Facebook for more information and updates.